 Url stands for Uniform Resource Locator. which specifies the location of a web resource on the network.
-It tells the browser about the address of the web page requested for.
+It tells the browser about the address of the web page requested.

 Protocol (Scheme) : The very first part of urls is protocol.
 Protocol tells the browser how to interact with the server to fetch resources.
-Some of common protocol used as :
+Some of the common protocols used as:

-- Http : Http is a client-server protocol used to fetch resources like html document, image etc.
+- Http : Http is a client-server protocol used to fetch resources like HTML documents, images,s, etc.

-- Https : This is HTTP secure protocol used for secure communication over network.
+- Https: This is an HTTP secure protocol used for secure communication over the network.

 - FTP : file transfer protocol.